Yesid4Code/Shell/README.md

 When the program is compiled, it will functions as the shell terminal.
 To compile, you can use gcc -Wall -Werror -Wextra -pedantic *.c

 ## Testing
+The shell should work like this in interactive mode:
 ```
 $ ./hsh
 ($) /bin/ls